phantanhoancuong/wordest/README.md

 ## Feedback

-I plan to keep improving **Wordest** and continue building other small web-based projects such as websites, interactive tools, and mini-games to explore design, animation, and front-end architecture.
+I plan to keep improving **WORDest** and continue building other small web-based projects such as websites, interactive tools, and mini-games to explore design, animation, and front-end architecture.

 If you have any feedback, suggestions, or ideas, feel free to open an issue or reach out to me at:
 phantanhoancuong@gmail.com